-Of course, you still want to monitor your portfolio yourself, too — don't just "set it and forget it."
+Of course, you still want to monitor your portfolio yourself, too — don't completely "set it and forget it."
 That goes for any investment you make!

-The biggest downside to a robo advisor is exactly what you might expect — you lose a slight human touch in the process of choosing investments and walking through your goals.
+The biggest downside to a robo advisor is that you lose a slight human touch in the process of choosing investments and walking through your goals.